All Episodes

 I think she's a great woman.

-Um, and I have never had a relationship with that man.
+And I have never had a relationship with that man.

-No, but you're dreaming about it.
+Now, you're dreaming about it.

-You're going on television, telling the whole world that you're dreaming of having an affair with Bill Clinton, and you're gonna go out and raise money for his what do you what do you think Hillary thinks when she hears this, if she even cares?
+You're going on television, telling the whole world that you're dreaming of having an affair with Bill Clinton.

-Um my guess he says whatever it takes.
+My guess, he says, whatever it takes.

-What if if if if this woman wants to raise money for me, run around and talk about having an affair with my husband, fine, whatever it takes.
+If this woman wants to raise money for me, run around and talk about having an affair with my husband, fine, whatever it takes.

-Just pr I don't know if she'd be proud of it or not, but I don't know if you people saw this.
+I don't know if she'd be proud of it or not, but I don't know if you people saw this.

-This was uh uh over the weekend.
+This was over the weekend.

 It might have been late Friday or sometime Saturday.

-Story from the Los Angeles Times Smoking Ban moves outdoors.
+Story from the Los Angeles Times: smoking ban moves outdoors.

-Some residents breathe easier, but others just Fume.
+Some residents breathe easier, but others just fume.

 As a pioneering public smoking ban went into effect Friday in Calabasas, enforcement came from a higher authority, Mother Nature.